 The top-paying cities for drive-away jobs are:

 - Atkinson, NE – $75,586

 However, drivers in Brooklyn, NY, are paid $58,800, so you’ll earn nearly $17,000 more if you worked in Atkinson.

 Every driveaway company is different, but most companies will pay you a percentage of linehaul.
-For example, Bennett is currently paying 65% linehaul with no forced dispatch, so you can work as much as you like.
+For example, Bennett, one of the highest-paying driveway companies, is currently paying 65% linehaul with no forced dispatch, so you can work as much as you like.

 Want to earn more money?
 Drive more.

 Driveaway companies have massive networks with agents that will keep you on the road and money in your pocket.
 Most drivers will be independent contractors and work through load boards, so they can choose the best-paying jobs.